microsoft/fluentui/packages/react-avatar/SPEC.md

 - All other slots have `aria-hidden="true"`.
 - The `<img>` additionally has `alt="" role="presentation"`

-The Avatar root's label will be determined using the following priority:
+The Avatar root's label is determined using the following priority:

 - If `aria-label` and/or `aria-labelledby` is provided on props, do not add anything else.
 - If `name` is provided, set the root's `aria-label={name}`.